Patrick FISHER

 follower arms 20b.
 Arranged with diametrically-opposed power

-cylinders 10 and a one-lobe cam 13a (three or five-lobe optional),
+cylinders 10 and a one-lobe cam 13a (three or five-lobe

-adjacent to diametrically-opposed pistons 9a.
-Piston rods 8b are
+positioned adjacent to diametrically-opposed pistons 9a.
+Piston

-end of rods 8b connected to opposed pistons 9a.
-Beam arms 21b have
+with the opposite end of rods 8b connected to opposed pistons

-pinholes positioned at their outer ends for supporting a pair of
+9a.
+Beam arms 21b have pinholes positioned at their outer ends

-piston rod pins 18b which are connected to the pair of piston rods
+to the pair of piston rods 8g.

 For longer piston dwell at TDC and improved fuel economy, the